ValorZard/ValorZard/README.md

 he/they and bi/pan

-I am a fourth-year University of California, Irvine Computer Game Science major interested in working in game development.
+I am a graduate of the University of California, Irvine Computer Game Science major.
 I have experience programming in game engines such as Godot, Unity, Unreal, Bevy, and LibGDX.
 I also work on multiple personal projects, including indie games, game jams, short stories, and webcomics.

 Portfolio: https://srayanjana.weebly.com/